How to Save Money on Your Trip to American Samoa

 But if you’ve got the time but not got the money, taking the bus in American Samoa is a definite way to save some cash.

 The internet is not something to take for granted in American Samoa.
-Apart from a few limited situations that we list in How to Get Internet & WiFi in American Samoa LINK#TT013, you almost always have to pay for WiFi.
+Apart from a few limited situations that we list in How to Get Internet & WiFi in American Samoa, you often have to pay for WiFi.

 Most of the time, it isn’t good and it isn’t cheap.